catseye/Chrysoberyl/schema/HTML5 Installation.md

 Boolean indicating if the installation's description should be displayed on the page alongside the installation.

+### inline-description-below

+* optional: true

+Boolean indicating if the installation's description should be displayed on the page underneath the installation.

 ### online

 *   optional: true